ResearchComputing/Supercomputing_Spinup/job_submission_spinup/README.md

 __The primary advantage of an interactive job is that you get real-time access to a compute node.
 Do note that you will have to wait for resources to become available which can often take a long time.__

-## Example 1: Submit your first batch job
+## Example 1: Schedule your first batch job

 Most of our examples are batch jobs as these are the most common and often trickiest to get familiar with.